thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 ```

 ## Images 🖼
-This files is the entry point of all images used in the application
+This files includes all images used in the application.
 To use it, you only have to import the image like below

 ```javascript